epics-docs/epics-docs/specs/AccessSecurity.rst

    before comparison however.
 For vxWorks clients, the host name is usually taken from the target name of the boot parameters.
 -  ASG: An access security group.
 The group DEFAULT is a special case.
-   If a member speciﬁes a null group or a group which has no ASG deﬁnition then the member is assigned to the group DEFAULT.
+   If a member specifies a null group or a group which has no ASG definition then the member is assigned to the group DEFAULT.
--  INP<index>Index must have one of the values A to L. These are just like the INP ﬁelds of a calculation record.
-It is necessary to deﬁne INP ﬁelds if a CALC ﬁeld is deﬁned in any RULE for the ASG.
+-  INP<index>Index must have one of the values A to L. These are just like the INP fields of a calculation record.
+It is necessary to define INP fields if a CALC field is defined in any RULE for the ASG.
--  RULE This deﬁnes access permissions. <level> must be 0 or 1.
+-  RULE This defines access permissions. <level> must be 0 or 1.
-   Permission for a level 1 ﬁeld implies permission for level 0 ﬁelds.
+   Permission for a level 1 field implies permission for level 0 fields.
    The permissions are NONE, READ, and WRITE.
 WRITE permission implies READ permission.
-The standard EPICS record types have all ﬁelds set to level 1 except for VAL, CMD (command), and RES (reset).
-An optional argument speciﬁes if writes should be trapped.
+The standard EPICS record types have all fields set to level 1 except for VAL, CMD (command), and RES (reset).
+An optional argument specifies if writes should be trapped.
 See the section below on trapping Channel Access writes for how this is used.
    If not given the default is NOTRAPWRITE.

-   -  UAG speciﬁes a list of user access groups that can have the access privilege.
-If UAG is not deﬁned then all users are allowed.
+   -  UAG specifies a list of user access groups that can have the access privilege.
+If UAG is not defined then all users are allowed.
-   -  HAG speciﬁes a list of host access groups that have the access privilege.
-If HAG is not deﬁned then all hosts are allowed.
+   -  HAG specifies a list of host access groups that have the access privilege.
+If HAG is not defined then all hosts are allowed.
-   -  CALC is just like the CALC ﬁeld of a calculation record except that the result must evaluate to TRUE or FALSE.
+   -  CALC is just like the CALC field of a calculation record except that the result must evaluate to TRUE or FALSE.
 The rule only applies if the calculation result is TRUE, where the actual test for TRUE is (0.99 < result < 1.01).
 Anything else is regarded as FALSE and will cause the rule to be ignored.
 Assignment statements are not permitted in CALC expressions here.

-Each IOC record contains a ﬁeld ASG, which speciﬁes the name of the ASG to which the record belongs.
-If this ﬁeld is null or speciﬁes a group which is not deﬁned in the access security ﬁle then the record is placed in group DEFAULT.
+Each IOC record contains a field ASG, which specifies the name of the ASG to which the record belongs.
+If this field is null or specifies a group which is not defined in the access security file then the record is placed in group DEFAULT.

 The access privilege for a channel access client is determined as